peurKe/auto_ZONA_translator/README.md

  Language to translate to (specify the 2-letter language code):
 ```

-• To restore original translation, execute the shortcut 'auto_ZO_translate (restore)' created by the executable
+• To restore original translation, execute the shortcut 'auto_ZONA_translator (restore)' created by the executable

+  Then confirm you want to restore original translation (y/n)
 ```
-Then confirm you want to restore original translation (y/n)
+ Confirm you want to restore all '0.035' backup binary files (y/n):
 ```

 ## Usage from sources